Newsletter

 If you cannot file by these dates, please notify us so that a proper extension can be filed.
 If there is a balance due on any return, it must be paid at the time of the extension to avoid incurring penalties and interest.
 There is no extension of time to pay only an extension for time to file a proper return.

 Electronic filing is mandatory and the preferred method of filing because it achieves many benefits.
 Direct Deposit of refunds is also preferential because it stops the stealing of refunds from mailboxes or being lost in the mail.
 Please be aware that one of the many new scams in the world is stealing checks from mailboxes so whenever possible direct deposit is preferable.
 So please verify your routing number and account number when preparing the returns, both personal and business.
 (Deposit slips and bank cards do not have the proper information on them).
-We can use the bank information for most processed return payments as well.
+We can use the bank information for payments as well.
+This is safer than mailing checks with all the personal information on it.

-Also, for New York State and a few other states, we must have a copy (front and back) of your Driver’s license or state identification information for all titled taxpayers on the return assuming they have a NY State Driver’s license or non-Driver’s license photo ID.
-Unfortunately, the information will not carry through from last year and we will need to know current information for those of you who’s license has expired or changed from the prior year.
+New York State and a few other states mandate using information from your Driver’s license or state identification information (front and back) for all titled taxpayers on the return.
+Unfortunately, the information does not carry through from last year and we will need to know current information for those of you whose license has expired or changed from the prior year.
 This is one way that NYS is trying to prevent fraud.

 The following items must be obtained before your returns can be completed:

-- Virtual Currency (Digital Assets): Year End Reports (1099’s) provided by brokerage companies.
-IRS wants to know if you purchased, gifted, or were awarded or sold any virtual currencies!
+• Virtual Currency (Digital Assets): Year End Reports (1099’s) provided by brokerage companies.
+IRS wants to know if you purchased, gifted, or were awarded or sold or simply own any virtual currencies!

-- All CLOSING STATEMENTS for purchases of real estate, sales of real estate, home equity loans or refinances.
+• All CLOSING STATEMENTS for purchases of real estate, sales of real estate, home equity loans or refinances.
+If you sold a property and have the original closing statement that would be helpful as well.

 Individual concerns:

-- Crypto Currency is a very hot topic every year.
-Please make sure to notify us of all activity so we can keep you in compliance.
-See other comments on this on previous pages
+2. Crypto Currency is a very hot topic as usual.
+Please make sure to notify us of all activities so we can keep you in compliance.

-- New York State will be requiring accurate license information so I will need a picture of your licenses as stated above (front and back please)
+3. New York State and a few other states will be requiring accurate license information so I will need a picture of your licenses as stated above (front and back please).

-- Estate and Gift Tax Planning – 2024 allows a gift of $18,000 and 2025 that will increase to $19,000.
+4. Estate and Gift Tax Planning – 2025 allows a gift of $19,000 and will also apply to 2026.
 (This is not a tax deduction for the giver nor a taxable situation for the receiver.
 It is a way to reduce your taxable estate while you are alive and possibly avoid estate taxes in the future.)

-- Electric Vehicles and Charging Stations - please send receipts for all electric vehicles and charging stations so we can determine the appropriate credit (new and used)
+5. Electric Vehicles and Charging Stations - please send receipts for all electric vehicles and charging stations so we can determine the appropriate credit (new and used).
+We must have VIN to match to IRS records which the car dealer provides to them.

 BUSINESS FILERS: